How Startups Generate Recurring Revenue Without a Subscription Model

 But no business has consistent revenue — unless of course they have recurring revenue.
 That’s the pot of gold at the end of the traction-and-scale rainbow, and subscription pricing models seem like the natural means to those ends.

 One problem.
 As I wrote a couple weeks ago, subscription pricing doesn’t work for every product or service.
-Subscription models only make money in cases where customer’s demand cycle fits the timing of the subscription model.
+Subscription models only make money in cases where the customer’s demand cycle fits the timing of the subscription model.

 Most products and services don’t fit that model.
 So what do you do?